lcavero/sesame-technical-test/README.md

 The purpose of the project is to solve the test presented by Sesame, the statement of which can be found in the "docs" folder.

+You can find an up-to-date Postman collection of the endpoints in the "docs" folder

 Created from [Symfony Docker](https://github.com/dunglas/symfony-docker) project as starting point.

 ![CI](https://github.com/lcavero/sesame-technical-test/workflows/CI/badge.svg)